The Associated Students of Colorado State University convened Nov. 20 for the 15th session of the 54th senate.

 “We were presented with information that shows that this is factually incorrect for one and actually causes harm in and of itself because making the claim that Rocky Mountain Student Media did unethical journalism can harm them as an organization and their credibility,” Parliamentarian and author of the resolution Madeleine Kamberg said.

-“I think that removing these three whereas clauses does not harm the integrity of what the resolution is intended to do and makes sure that we are doing our due diligence by all of the students that we represent, which includes students within Rocky Mountain Student Media,” Kamberg said.
+“Removing these three whereas clauses does not harm the integrity of what the resolution is intended to do and makes sure that we are doing our due diligence by all of the students that we represent, which includes students within Rocky Mountain Student Media,” Kamberg said.

 Ad

-ASCSU Senate will resume Dec.
+ASCSU senate will resume Dec.
 4.

 Reach Laila Shekarchian at news@collegian.com or on social media @CSUCollegian.